Chrischn/Project-Tessera/README.md

 A prototype for an independent, open-source re-implementation of the runtime engine for the 2005 game “Sid Meier’s Civilization® IV” and its expansions “Warlords” and “Beyond the Sword”, powered by the Godot game engine.

-Status: prototype / work in progress.
+Status: `prototype / work in progress`

 -------